stefanweck/dungeongeneration/README.md

-<h1>Random Dungeon Generation</h1>

-Version 1.2!
-This version only includes generation rooms, making sure they don't overlap eachother and corridor generation!
+<h1>Roguelike Javascript game with Canvas</h1>

+A roguelike game i am creating purely in javascript on canvas!

+Features:
+- Random Dungeon Generation
+- Corridors between the rooms
+- Random doors at the end of corridors

 What's next?

+- Different types of rooms
+- Monsters, enemies
+- Looting
+- Treasures
+- Path finding
 - Configurable amount of exits/entrances to a room
-- Walls, different tiles etc
-- Tile types
-- Path finding
+- And more!
-- Creating a game with the dungeon generator